IgniteUI/igniteui-docfx/en/components/grid_groupby.md

 #### Group By API

 Grouping is available through the UI and through a robust API exposed by the grid component.
-At the most basic level you can allow end-users to group columns by setting their `groupable` property to `true`.
+Developers can allow end-users to group the grid data by certain columns, by setting each column's `groupable` property to `true`.

 ```html
 <igx-grid [data]="data">